 Source Relevance of Scope 1 emissions from this source Relevance of location- based Scope 2 emissions from this source Relevance of market-based Scope 2 emissions from this source (if applicable) Explain why the source is excluded Drilling and Completions Emissions Emissions are not relevant Emissions are not relevant Emissions are not relevant Drilling and completions operations emissions are only estimated and reported in jurisdictions where mandated.
-During 2015, the Company's onshore drilling was focused primarily on the development of Heavy Oil, Oil Sands, and gas resource plays.
-Oil related drilling and completion activity in Western Canada was substantially curtailed throughout 2015 primarily due to limited capital investment in a low commodity price environment.
-Emissions from Husky owned and operated vehicles that are operated outside of specific large- emitting facilities Emissions are not relevant No emissions from this source No emissions from this source Husky estimates that this is not a major emissions source at this time.
+During 2016, the Company's onshore drilling was focused primarily on the development of Heavy Oil, Oil Sands, and gas resource plays.
+Oil related drilling and completion activity in Western Canada was substantially curtailed throughout 2016 primarily due to limited capital investment in a low commodity price environment.